javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 ## Events order

-As you can see from the list above, a user action may trigger multiple events.
+As you can see z list above, a user action may trigger multiple events.

 For instance, a left-button click first triggers `mousedown`, when the button is pressed, then `mouseup` and `click` when it's released.